kellabyte/atlas/README.md

-atlas
+Atlas
 =====

-Atlas is a distributed hash table library that uses a gossip protocol
+Atlas is a distributed hash table library that uses a gossip membership protocol using [Serf](http://www.serfdom.io).